a-lud/gene_capture/README.md

 $ conda activate geneCapture_env
 ```

+If all the software installs correctly, you should be met with a message demonstrating how to activate the conda environment.
+See the section `Running the pipeline on Phoenix` below to see how to run the pipeline.

 **NOTE**: MosDepth is only available on Linux systems!
 It will not install on Mac.

 ## The pipeline: getConsensus.py